 Bush School Former Students Panel I

-In this episode of Bush School Uncorked, podcast host Justin Bullock chatted with Bush School former students Mary Lu Hare, Kirbie Ferrell, and Dave Fujimoto about the current challenges and opportunities the profession of public service faces currently.
+In this episode of Bush School Uncorked, podcast host Dr. Justin Bullock chatted with Bush School former students Mary Lu Hare, Kirbie Ferrell and Dave Fujimoto about the current challenges and opportunities the profession of public service faces currently.
 Also, guests shared their own personal stories for joining public service.

 Episode 4: On US Grand Strategy

-In this episode of Bush School Uncorked, host Justin Bullock and Greg Gause chat with John Schuessler and Andrew Ross about US Grand Strategy and the Bush School’s new Albritton Center for Grand Strategy.
+In this episode of Bush School Uncorked, hosts Dr. Justin Bullock and Dr. Gregory Gause chat with Dr. John Schuessler and Dr. Andrew Ross about U.S. Grand Strategy and the Bush School’s new Albritton Center for Grand Strategy.
 This episode was recorded in front of a live audience at Downtown Uncorked on January 15th, 2019.

 Hot Take, Midterms 2018